Frequently Asked Questions

 Please review the following frequently asked questions.
 The questions are arranged in sections to help you find the information you need.

 I’m a student conducting research for the first time.
-What do I need to know?
+What do I need to know about the IRB?

-human subjects: living individuals about whom an investigator conducting research obtains data through A. intervention or interaction with the individual or B. identifiable private information.
+Human subjects are living individuals about whom an investigator obtains data, either through intervention/interaction with the individual or though identifiable private information.

-If your project meets both of these definitions, then it is considered to be human subjects research and therefore requires review by the IRB.
+If your project meets both of these definitions, then it is considered human subjects research and therefore requires review by the IRB.
 This federal chart can be a helpful tool to decide if your project is human subjects research.
+If you are still unsure about your project, email IRB@stedwards.edu.

 Where do I start?